 If you’re not willing to pay your authors what they’re worth, someone else will.
 If your readership base isn’t large enough to support higher rates, then your writers will start seeking a company who pays better and has a larger audience.
 If you’re not paying attention to the market, it’ll kick your ass.

 A blog post I once read mentioned that large publishing companies seldom cultivate writers anymore.
-It took me less than a minute to realize why; major publishers really don’t need to, not when you have hundreds of small companies willing to gold pan for them.
+It took me less than a minute to realize that major publishers really don’t need to, not when you have hundreds of small companies willing to gold pan for them.
 Even if the little guys don’t realize it until they back a winner who brings in the readers… and then gets poached.

 It’s a ceiling that stops many small press companies.
 And something every publisher has to bust through to join the major leagues.